Dalgona/serum-site/pages/getting-started.md

 ## Requirement

-* Elixir 1.4 or newer
+* Elixir 1.4 or newer on UNIX-based OS

     Please visit [the official Elixir website](http://elixir-lang.org) for installation instructions.

+    Serum has never been tested on the native Win32 build of Erlang runtime, therefore it won't work well on that platform.
+If you need to work on Microsoft Windows, please install Serum on Windows Subsystem for Linux (WSL), which comes with the latest version of Windows 10.

-* To enable the automatic rebuild feature, you need to install an external package depending on your operating system.
+* To enable the automatic rebuild feature, you'll need to install an external package depending on your operating system.

-    * For Linux-based OS: `inotify-tools`
+    * For Linux-based OS (including WSL): Install `inotify-tools` with the package manager provided by your Linux distribution.
-    * For macOS: Install `fsevent_watch` with brew
+    * For macOS: Install `fsevent_watch` with brew.

 ## Getting Serum

-### The Easiest Way
+### Automatic Installation

-From Elixir 1.4, you can now install Serum in _one_ step.
-Simply execute the command below:
+From Elixir 1.4, you can now install Serum in one step.
+Execute the command below in your shell:

 ```
 % mix escript.install github Dalgona/Serum